Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 9. Heart on the Sleeve

-During the Middle Ages, people drew names to find out who their Valentine would be.
-They’d pin the name to their sleeve for a week, so everyone could see.
-It may be the root of the famous term “wearing your heart on your sleeve.”
+In the Middle Ages, young men and women would draw names to see who their Valentine would be.
+They would pin the name to their sleeve for one week for everyone to see.
+This practice is likely where the phrase “wearing your heart on your sleeve” originated.

 10. For Love of Hearts

-French artists in the 13th century were the very first to use the imagery of hearts in their work.
-The 1250 illustration Le Roman de la Poire (“Romance of the Pear”) is the first example of the heart symbol used to signify love (12).
+French artists in the 13th century were the first to use the heart shape in visual art.
+The 1250 illustration Le Roman de la Poire (“Romance of the Pear”) is considered one of the earliest examples of a heart symbol signifying love (9).

 Valentine’s Day Cards and Gifts